takerusegawa/lab0-constant-folding-lab0-18/README.md

 It can be run by cloning the git repo, going into "fuzz/" and running `cargo run --release`.
 The crate uses all available CPU threads and stops only if there is an unexpected different result.
-You can also specify the maximum length if the randomly generated and sized test input
+You can also specify the maximum length if the randomly generated and sized test input; just set `TEST_VECTOR_LIMIT` as environment variable. **If you find an unexpected different result, please copy th